Education

 • Record-Keeping: All payment transactions must be documented and traceable to ensure compliance with state laws and to prevent illicit activities.

 • Transparency: Dispensaries must provide clear and detailed information about accepted payment methods and any associated fees.
+This includes clearly disclosing any annual compliance fees, support fees, or termination fees associated with their payment processing systems.

 Safety Measures

 • Security Protocols: For dispensaries that handle significant amounts of cash or offer alternative payment methods, implementing robust security measures is essential to protect assets and ensure the safety of employees and customers.
+Managing large amounts of cash can impact a dispensary’s cash flow and increase business expenses related to security, such as investing in safes, surveillance systems, and armored transport.

 • Curbside Pickup and Delivery: In response to the COVID-19 pandemic and to reduce the risk of cash transactions, the NCCB allowed dispensaries to offer curbside pickup and delivery services.
 These services often utilize digital payment methods to minimize physical contact.